nefialarcon1/treasureup.github.io/_posts/2018-03-10-abrahamic-covenant.markdown

 categories: lessons old-testament
 ---

-Help class members understand the blessings and responsibilities of the Abrahamic covenant
+> This promise is yours also, because ye are of Abraham, and the promise was made unto Abraham; and by this law is the continuation of the works of my Father, wherein he glorifieth himself.

 ## Abraham's Goal